apostrophecms/apostrophe-documentation/docs/modules/apostrophe-attachments/index.md

 You may specify `extension`, `extensions` (an array of extensions) or `group` to filter the results.
+### hasFocalPoint(*attachment*)
+Returns true if, based on the provided attachment object, a valid focal point has been specified.
+Useful to avoid the default of `background-position: center center` if not desired.
+### getFocalPoint(*attachment*)
+Returns an object with `x` and `y` properties containing the focal point chosen by the user, as percentages.
+If there is no focal point, null is returned.
+### focalPointToBackgroundPosition(*attachment*)
+If a focal point is present on the attachment, convert it to CSS syntax for `background-position`.
+No trailing `;` is returned.
+The coordinates are in percentage terms.
 ## API Routes
 ### POST /modules/apostrophe-attachments/upload